SMAC-Group/course_gmwm/chapters/chapter5.md

 ---
-title: '5 - The Generalized Method of Wavelet Moments for Inertial Sensors Calibration'
+title: '5 -  Application to Inertial Sensor Calibration'
-description:
-  ' '
+description: 'In this chapter, we discuss how the Generalized Method of Wavelet Moments can be used for to purpose of inertial sensor stochastic calibration.
+We present numerous examples with different kind of sensors.'
 prev: /chapter4
 next: /null
 type: chapter